Master Keyword List

 Below is a screenshot with only the Value Demand, Real Supply, Profitability and Notepad columns showing, along with the Keyword column...

-Blueprint It! has its own Columns tool.
+Blueprint It! has its own Columns tool, since it has different columns.

 When you're finished, click on the white X on the gray circle to close the overlay.
 Or click on the word Cancel to close the overlay without saving your changes.